torchbox/k8s-ts-ingress/docs/caching.md

 When using either of these annotations, you probably also want to set `ingress.kubernetes.io/cache-sort-query-params: "true"`, which will cause the URL parameters to be lexically sorted.
-These means that a request for `/?a=1&b=2` will be cached the same as a request for `/?b=2&a=1`, improving cache hit rate across clients.
+This means that a request for `/?a=1&b=2` can be served a cached response for`/?b=2&a=1`, improving cache hit rate across clients.

 These annotations also change the query string sent to the application.
 This is to ensure the application doesn't accidentally vary the page content based on a